 The number of calories at the end of the day was identical, as was the nutrient ratio.

-In this study, one group received 40g of casein before bed, while the other group did not.
+In this study, one group received 40g of casein at bedtime, while the other group did not.

 The results showed that this meal with 40g of casein before bed, promoted protein synthesis and recovery during the night.

-The goal of eating before bed will always be to achieve a better recovery, promote protein synthesis and also to control appetite, which will avoid unnecessary mistakes.
+The objective of eating before bed will always be to achieve a better recovery, promote protein synthesis and also to control appetite, which will avoid unnecessary mistakes.

 Again, the most important thing is the total consumption of nutrients throughout the day, and a good meal before bedtime is of little use if the rest of the day is weak.

-That said, consuming 20g to 40g of protein in this meal is usually a safe bet, regardless of the goal.
+That said, consuming 20g to 40g of protein at this meal is usually a safe bet, regardless of the goal.

 In addition to protein consumption, fats, carbohydrates or both can be added.

-The consumption of proteins and fats is generally the best option, but the intake of proteins and carbohydrates, or even of the 3 macronutrients, can be beneficial in certain situations, especially in people with a very fast metabolism and who are looking for mass gain muscular.
+The consumption of proteins and fats is generally the best option, but the intake of proteins and carbohydrates, or even the 3 macronutrients, can be beneficial in certain situations, especially in people with a very fast metabolism and who are looking for mass gain muscle.

-If you want to know more about what to eat to gain muscle mass, check out our article What to eat to gain muscle mass.
+If you want to know more about what to eat to gain muscle, check out our article What to eat to gain muscle mass.

-If you still have any questions regarding this topic, use the comment area below.
+If you still have any questions regarding this topic, use the comments area below.